RDA Achieves a Milestone in Content Hub Specialization

 About RDA

 RDA builds competitive agility.
 As a leading provider of digital experience and intelligent automation platforms, RDA enables enterprise teams to capture new revenue and drive out unnecessary cost.
 Leading brands––including Five Guys, Pandora, Kimberly-Clark, Tessco, Acuity Brands, and Georgia Pacific – have trusted RDA to drive new channels of revenue while becoming more agile.
-RDA is an award-winning Sitecore Platinum Partner with specializations in Sitercore Content Hub and Sitecore Experience Commerce, 4X Microsoft Gold Partner of the Year, Salesforce Consulting Partner, and UiPath Gold Partner.
+RDA is an award-winning Sitecore Platinum Partner with specializations in Sitecore Content Hub and Sitecore Experience Commerce, 4X Microsoft Gold Partner of the Year, Salesforce Consulting Partner, and UiPath Gold Partner.
 Visit www.rdacorp.com

 SOURCE RDA